Everything you need to know about creating strong and secure passwords, as well as tips on password management.

 The password you create should be unique, following the tips for creating secure passwords.

-If you want to change an existing password, please follow the steps in this guide: How do I reset my password?
+If you want to change an existing password, please follow the steps in this guide: How do I reset my password or device lock?

 Why doesn't my wallet have a password after restoring?

-When you restore your wallet, your secret recovery phrase will overwrite any existing wallet in Exodus, including its password.
+When you restore your wallet, your secret key will overwrite any existing wallet in Exodus, including its password.
 After restoring, your wallet will not have a password.

-Because the secret recovery phrase is your master key, it's all you need to restore your wallet.
-The password is not required when restoring, and it doesn't prevent someone from restoring your wallet if they have the secret recovery phrase.
+Because the secret key is your master key, it's all you need to restore your wallet.
+The password is not required when restoring, and it doesn't prevent someone from restoring your wallet if they have the secret key.

 Your password protects your Exodus wallet and the local data on your device.
-For example, if someone steals your device, your password adds an extra layer of security, as the attacker can't open your wallet to view your secret recovery phrase or steal your funds without the password.
+For example, if someone steals your device, your password adds an extra layer of security, as the attacker can't open your wallet to view your secret key or steal your funds without the password.

 After restoring your Exodus wallet, because the password is overwritten, it is important to set a new password to secure your wallet.